wukunbo09/Optimized-Ensemble-Learning-AIP/README.md

 *  torch 2.6.0
 ## Usage
 * We provide model.py under the prediction folder.
 Just modify the file address in the code to the input data you are interested in.
+* If necessary, please contact wukunbo3091@163.com to obtain some files with a large amount of data.